LordFlumpleNerf/BadAssStockPickerAI/README.md

 I would be really excited to have other people take a crack at the code.
 Only condition is that you loop me in to what you are doing, so we can get rich together.

+BE CAREFUL WITH SIZE!
+ADJUST NUMBER OF SELECTIONS, SAMPLE_SIZE, AND OTHER PARAMETERS WHEN TESTING.